Greeks in Egypt: The Alexandria History Guide You Actually Need

 - Cost range

-- Budget EGP 600 to 900 per day including transport and entry.
-Mid-range with lunch and private driver EGP 1,800 to 2,500 per day.
+- Budget EGP 600 to 900 per day including transport and all entrance fees; mid-range EGP 1,800 to 2,800 per day including accommodation and a seafood lunch on the Corniche

 Quick Facts